surf-visualization/paraview-course/docs/index.md

 Whenever there is a step to perform in an exercise this will be marked with a ▶ character.
 For example:

-    ▶ Please perform this instruction
+    ▶ Please open file ... and do ...